ashwinchalaka/SKWLNOTES-teachyourselfWebDev/3_React/README.md

 1. JSX Hello World
 2. Inserting HTML using JSX
 3. Comments syntax
-4. Using ReactDOM.render() to render html to the DOM
+4. Using ReactDOM.render() to render **HTML** to the DOM
 5. JSX keywords for HTML vs HTML keywords (ie. class is className)
 6. JSX tags for HTML vs HTML tags (ie. `<br />` instead of `<br>`)
 7. Stateless Functional Component -- for manipulating HTML with functions
 8. Housing components in classes, also parent and child classes
-9. Nested components
+9. Nested components and Double Nested components (not official name) -- chiild, parent, grandparent essentially
+10. More nested components (more complex "compositions")
+11. Using ReactDOM.render() to render a **component** to the DOM
+12. Everything we already learned, but from scratch
+	* create a component that extends React.Component
+	* create a constructor that calls the parents constructor
+	* create a render() function that returns() the html
+	* close out the component class
+	* use ReactDOM API to render the component to the document at a particular location referenced by id
+13.

 ### Information Sources
 * [Learn web development on freecodecamp.com](https://www.freecodecamp.org/learn/)